- Search for a Leaflet

 If you remember up to 4 hours after you should have given a dose, give your child the missed dose.
 For example, if you usually give a dose at about 7 am, you can give the missed dose at any time up to 11 am.
 If you remember after that time, do not give the missed dose.
 Give the next dose as usual.

 Never give a double dose of carvedilol.

 It can be dangerous to give too much carvedilol because it may make your child’s blood pressure fall.

-If you think you may have given your child too much carvedilol, contact your doctor or NHS Direct (0845 4647 in England and Wales; 08454 24 24 24 in Scotland) or take your child to hospital.
+If you think you may have given your child too much carvedilol, contact your doctor or local NHS services (details at the end of leaflet) or take your child to hospital.
 Take the medicine or packaging with you, even if it is empty.
 This will be useful to the doctor.
 Have the medicine or packaging with you if you telephone for advice.